 These outdoor spaces let their owners get away, but without the hassle of leaving

-Toronto, the city of homes, is also a city of yards – much of them misused or outright wasted.
+Toronto, the city of homes, is also a city of yards – much of them misused.
 Instead of leaving their backyards fallow, these three homeowners built small sanctuaries and workspaces to get the most out of them.
 Below, a round-up of our favourite behind-the-home small spaces.

 Rather than knock down (or continue to ignore) the crumbling garage behind their Christie Pits property, this homeowner brought in Anya Moryoussef Architect to transform it into a home office and place to store art, books and models.
 Inspired by the studiolo at the Ducal Palace in Gubbio, contrasting poplar and birch plywood creates depth and delineates space – and is a nice callback to the original’s generous use of hardwood panelling – while the floor-to-ceiling window in front blurs the line between outside and in.
 See the full space here.

 When an entrepreneur and historian needed a new home office, she tapped Barbora Vokac Taylor to update the coach house behind her Annex property.
 But she wasn’t just looking for one-and-done workspace: she wanted it to be a comfortable spot for house guests, too.
 The dual-use space is made possible with a dual-use room divider that, on one side, forms a headboard while concealing the bedroom, and on the other, encloses the minimalist workspace.
 Check out how it all came together here.